-- 1, Preparation and active participation 30 % all students are required to contribute to class analyses of Eco's How to Write a Thesis, Writing and Presenting a Dissertation book and Developing Academic English in Writing book, and the discussions of other materials assigned in MS TEAMS materials.
+1, Preparation and active participation - 30 % - all students are required to contribute to class analyses of Eco's How to Write a Thesis, Writing and Presenting a Dissertation book and Developing Academic English .... in Writing book, and the discussions of other materials assigned in MS TEAMS materials.
 Every student MUST have their own copies of all the materials in this section, of the books, and their own written preparation for every seminar session.
-Otherwise they will be considered absent. - 2, Presentation of the thesis project 70 % each student is expected to prepare and present the project of his/her BA thesis.
+Otherwise they will be considered absent.

+2, The thesis project - 70 % - each student is expected to prepare the project of his/her BA thesis.
 The focus will be on the presentation and definition of topic, hypothesis, research goals, research questions, research methods, selection of primary and secondary sources and expected content of individual chapters.